gbif/pipelines/README.md

 # About the project

-*SUPPORTED JAVA 11 VERSION*
+*SUPPORTED JAVA 11+ VERSION*

 **Pipelines for data processing and indexing of biodiversity data**

 _Status: IN PRODUCTION_

 Vision: Consistent data processing pipelines (parsing, interpretation and quality flagging) for use in GBIF, the Living Atlases project and beyond.
 Built to scale from laptop to GBIF volumes.
-Deployable on JVM, Spark, Google Cloud, <insert your favourite cloud provider here>.
+Avalaible 2 version sharing the same core: Java for small size data (fits local memory) and Apache Beam for Spark engine (Google Cloud, Databricks, Kubernetes, etc.).

 # Architecture

-The project provides vanilla JVM-based parsing and interpretation libraries, and pipelines for indexing into SOLR and Elasticsearch, built using Apache Beam.
+The project provides vanilla JVM-based parsing and interpretation libraries, and tasks for data interpreataion and indexing into Elasticsearch.

 > Apache Beam provides a high level abstraction framework ideal for this purpose with the ability to deploy across target environments (e.g. Spark, local JVM) and with many built in connectors for e.g. HBase, SOLR, Elasticsearch etc.